top of page

 • Very rigid and durable

-• Ideal for formal patios, steps, and landings
+• Ideal for formal patios, steps, and walls

-• Set on a compacted stone base without mortar
+• Installed without mortar on a compacted stone base

 • Allows natural movement and drainage